supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 In this task, you will create a scheduled query and connect it to the Teams channel you created in the previous exercise.

-1. Log in to WIN1 virtual machine with the password as provided in the Environment tab.

-1. In the **Sign in** dialog box, copy and paste in the **Username** provided in the environment details page (odl_user_DID@xxxxx.onmicrosoft.com) and then select Next.

-1. In the **Enter password** dialog box, copy and paste in the Password and then select **Sign in**.

-4. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.
+1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-5. Select your Microsoft Sentinel Workspace.
+2. Select your Microsoft Sentinel Workspace.

-6. Select **Analytics** from the Configuration area.
+3. Select **Analytics** from the Configuration area.

-7. Make sure that you are in the *Rule templates* tab in the command bar and search for the **New CloudShell User** rule.
+4. Make sure that you are in the *Rule templates* tab in the command bar and search for the **New CloudShell User** rule.

-8. From the rule summary blade, make sure you're receiving data by reviewing the green icon under *Data sources: Azure Activity*.
+5. From the rule summary blade, make sure you're receiving data by reviewing the green icon under *Data sources: Azure Activity*.

     >**Note:** If you do not see it in a connected state, follow the following steps: